The Missouri State Flag

 For nearly a century after achieving statehood, Missouri did not have an official flag.
 The idea for a flag originated in 1908, when the Daughters of the American Revolution formed a committee to look into designing a state flag.
 The head of the committee was Mrs. Marie Elizabeth Oliver, wife of Senator Robert Burett Oliver, and a resident of Cape Girardeau.
 Mrs. Oliver eventually designed the flag herself, and on March 17, 1909, a bill supporting the design was introduced to the Missouri Senate.

-It turned out that Mrs. Oliver's design was not the only one being considered by the General Assembly—a second design had been introduced by Dr. G.H.
+It turned out that Mrs. Oliver's design was not the only one being considered by the General Assembly—a second design had been introduced by Dr. N.R.
 Holcomb.
 The "Holcomb flag" was opposed by many who felt it resembled too closely the United States flag, and did not symbolize much of Missouri itself.
 His design did not contain the coat-of-arms, and included nothing that indicated state sovereignty.

 Mrs. Oliver's design showed originality, and though simply designed, contained many messages.
 It took three years and several attempts before the bill for the "Oliver flag" was finally passed.
 On March 22, 1913, Governor Elliot Major signed the bill into law, and made the Oliver flag the official state flag of Missouri.